element-hq/element-web/docs/translating-dev.md

 ## Things to know/Style Guides

 - Do not use it inside ``getDefaultProps`` at the point where ``getDefaultProps`` is initialized the translations aren't loaded yet and it causes missing translations.
-- Do use ``Array.push()`` instead of directly defining it inside the array.
-Arrays are not able to access ``_t()`` at runtime.
-- Do not include full stops, Emoji or similiar miscellaneous Things to the strings.
+- Do not include full stops, Emoji or similiar miscellaneous things to the strings.
 They are not required to be translated.